wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

 = 4.5.4 =
+- Subscriptions can be canceled from the transaction details page of a 'subscription created' transaction (supported for the New PayPal PPCP API and Stripe subscriptions).
-- New settings to send notification email on subscription payment cancel event.
+- New settings to send notification email on subscription payment canceled or expired event.
-- Now subscription agreement tranaction record's status gets updated when subscriptions is canceled.
+- The subscription agreement tranaction record's status will get updated when the subscriptions is canceled.
 - Added Typecasting to the transaction ID variable for the PayPal IPN handling process.
-- Subscriptions can be canceled from the transaction details page of a subscription agreement transaction.
 - The PayPal standard subscriptions will also save a 'subscription created' entry in the payments menu for new subscriptions.
 - The transaction type will also be stored in the transactions table, allowing for future filtering of transactions based on type.
-- Canceled subscription status will now be shown in subscription agreement transaction details page.
+- Canceled subscription status will now be shown in the 'subscription created' transaction details page.
 - The 'redirect_to' parameter on the login page is now processed through the 'wp_validate_redirect' function.
 - The 'get_user_ip_address' function has been updated to make it more robust.
 - Query updated of the 'get_incomplete_paid_member_info_by_ip' function.